Toyota Gazoo Racing: History

 In 2016, Juichi Wakisaka retired from Super GT and became an ambassador for TGR.
 TGR also had acquired the naming rights for the first corner of the affiliated Fuji Speedway and renamed it to "TGR Corner".
 In addition, actor Takeru Satoh was appointed as a television advertisement character to carry out publicity activities.

 In 2017, the Toyota Gazoo Racing Factory, which had been developing motorsport vehicles, was reorganized and the "Gazoo Racing Company" was established.
 As an in-house company, it strengthened its independence and contributed to Toyota's car making by feeding back the knowledge gained in the race to road cars, and the direction to secure profitability was decided.
 The sports conversion brand was reorganized into the GR series ("GRMN", "GR", "GR Sport/GR-S" and "GR Parts"), and the "GR Garage", which is a regional base, was set up at dealers in each region.

 In 2019, the GR Supra, the first GR brand-exclusive car, was released.
 The GR Supra shares a platform with the BMW Z4 (G29) and is produced under contract by Magna Steyr in Austria.

 In 2020, the GR Yaris, the second GR-branded car, and the first produced by Toyota, was launched.
 It is produced at the "GR Factory" inside the Motomachi plant, a production line dedicated to GR-branded vehicles.
 Unlike most automobile plants, the "GR Factory" does not use a conveyor belt assembly line, instead vehicles are built at stations with more manual assembly processes.
 The "GR Factory" employs experienced technicians recruited from throughout the company.

 In 2021, the GR86, the third GR-branded car, was introduced.
 The vehicle is the second generation of the 86 sports car, which are jointly developed with Subaru, and produced at Subaru's Gunma assembly plant.

-In 2022, the GR Corolla, the fourth GR-branded car, and the second produced by Toyota, was unveiled.
-Built mainly for the North American market, the GR Corolla is produced at the "GR Factory" alongside the GR Yaris, which is not sold in North America.
+In 2022, the GR Corolla, the fourth GR-branded car, and the second produced by Toyota, was unveiled to the public.
+Built primarily for the North American market, the GR Corolla is produced at the "GR Factory" alongside the GR Yaris, which is not sold in North America.

+In 2025, the GR GT, the fifth GR-branded car, the third produced by Toyota and the first standalone GR-branded car, was unveiled to the public.

+In January 2026, Toyota announced that TGR will revert to the name Gazoo Racing "to strengthen the motorsports-bred making of ever-better cars and the fostering of talent" whereas TGR Europe will be renamed to Toyota Racing.
+The exercise will be completed in January 2027.